sarahkfriday/CPPNArtEvolution/README.md

 ## Zentangle Creation

-Images evolved from Picbreeder are used as input to Wave Function Collapse.
-Images are assigned to be tiles or templates according to the table below.
+Images evolved from Picbreeder are randomly assigned roles as tiles or templates according to the table below.

 Total Number of Images | Used for Templates | Used for Tiles | Additional Information
 ------------- | ------------- | ------------- | --------------------